LeeEd1/project-mystic/README.md

 ### Typography

 MedievalSharp was selected for the heading of my page with gothic selected for the rest.
-All fonts taken from googlefonts.
+All fonts obtained from googlefonts.

 ### Color scheme